An artist book about precarious academic labour at Emily Carr University of Art + Design

 Non-Regular: Precarious academic labour at Emily Carr University of Art + Design is a collection of testimonials, analysis, interviews and art work that aims to expose the problems of this employment model and to contribute to larger conversations about neoliberal education.
 Created by Terra Poirier, a student, it consists of contributions by 27 instructors and artists speaking candidly about the conditions of their labour.
 Topics include: teaching as low-wage work; job security; respect and the value of art(ists); maintaining professional practices; the politics of space at the new ECU campus; impacts on students; solidarity and the role of tenured faculty; and the erosion of academic freedom and integrity.
 We also consider how these conditions are exacerbated by and amplify gender and racial bias within academia.

 While the book comes out of Emily Carr, much of the content applies to any post-secondary school that relies on casualized teaching labour.
-A particular strength of the project is that contributors had the option to be anonymous, allowing them to speak candidly without compromising their job security.
+A particular strength of the project is that contributors had the option to be anonymous, allowing them to speak candidly while reducing the risk to their job security.

-The first edition of Non-Regular will be published by Unit/Pitt Projects to launch in October 2018, in time for the start of bargaining for BC colleges and universities.
-Copies will be available in British Columbia through retail sales and via discounted bulk orders for faculty associations.
+The first edition of Non-Regular has been published by Unit/Pitt Projects and launched in October 2018, in time for the start of bargaining year for BC colleges and universities.

 Published by UNIT/PITT Projects.

 UNIT/PITT 8 East Pender Street Vancouver BC V6A 1T1 CANADA www.unitpitt.ca

 On unceded xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh(Squamish) and səlil̓wətaʔɬ/Selilwitulh (Tsleil-Waututh) territories.